-Let’s be direct: there’s a good chance you’re overpaying for shipping and don’t even realize it.
+Let’s be direct: you’re likely overpaying for shipping and don’t even realize it.
 The reason?
-Your carrier invoices are likely filled with inaccuracies.
+Your carrier invoices are probably filled with costly inaccuracies.
 These carrier billing mistakes range from phantom charges for services you never received to negotiated discounts that mysteriously disappear from the final bill.
-These aren’t just occasional slip-ups; they are a consistent drain on your profits that can account for a significant portion of your total shipping spend.
+These aren’t just occasional slip-ups; they are a consistent drain on your profits.
 Ignoring them means leaving money on the table—money that belongs in your budget.
-In the following sections, we’ll uncover where these errors hide and provide a step-by-step guide to auditing your invoices and reclaiming what you’re owed.
+We’ll show you exactly where these errors hide and how to audit your invoices to reclaim what you’re owed.

 Key Takeaways